 Old Stone House

-Built in 1765, the capital’s oldest surviving building has been a tavern, brothel and boardinghouse (sometimes all at once) and today,...
+Built in 1765, the capital’s oldest surviving building has been a tavern, a brothel and a boardinghouse (sometimes all at once).
+Today...

-1057 Jefferson St NW · interesting places nearby
+1057 Thomas Jefferson St NW · interesting places nearby

 C&O Canal Towpath information